-Graham founded FLIP as a focal point for his diverse fluid dynamics research group.
+Graham founded FLIP as a focal point for his diverse fluid dynamics research and testing group.

 He completed a Masters in Aeronautical Engineering from the University of Glasgow in 2004 and his PhD from UNSW Australia in Sydney in 2009.
 In 2011/2012 he was named a QANTAS Research Fellow of the American Australian Association, leading to an appointment as a visiting Assistant Visiting Research Professor at the United States Naval Academy.

 Graham is well-known in the field for his work on high speed ground effect aerodynamics, having published some of the major works in the field during and after his PhD.
 He is regarded internationally as an expert in this area and has given several talks and seminars on the many phenomena uncovered and the applications of his research - from maglev-assisted launch of space vehicles to future high speed transport systems to wing-in-ground effect vehicles, racing cars, and land speed record vehicles.